Watagon/learning-freeswitch/README.md

 Also, we can pass functions to perform the match.
 See: https://github.com/MayamaTakeshi/data-matching/tree/master?tab=readme-ov-file#using-matching-functions

-Then regarding matching SIP messages, when inspecing the output of 'node echo.js' you might notice this:
+Then regarding matching SIP messages, when inspecting the output of 'node echo.js' you might notice this:
 ```
 06:14:25.363  wait (echo.js:42) got event:                                                                                                                                                                                 [308/1867]
 06:14:25.363    {